voxpupuli/gha-build-and-publish-a-container/README.md

 # Behavior

+## Tagging

 The `main`-branch will always be tagged with the `development` container-tag.
 If one does a git-tag like `v1.0.0` this will translate into `1.0.0` container-tag.
 The last git-tag also will be tagged with the `latest` container-tag.

+## Push to hub.docker.com

+If you specify a docker_username and a docker_password, the action will do a second registry login.
+It will then automatically also log in to docker.io and on push the image gets published on your primary registry and additionally on hub.docker.com.